astronomer/docs/astro/connect-external-services.md

 Some data services, including Snowflake and Databricks, provide an additional layer of security by requiring you to allowlist a specific IP address before you can access the service.

-On Astro, each Cluster has a pair of unique external IP address that will persist throughout the lifetime of the Cluster.
-These IP addresses are assigned for network address translation, which means that they are responsible for all outbound traffic from your Astro Cluster to the internet.
+On Astro, each cluster has a pair of unique external IP address that will persist throughout the lifetime of the cluster.
+These IP addresses are assigned for network address translation, which means that they are responsible for all outbound traffic from your Astro cluster to the internet.
 To retrieve the IP addresses for a given Cluster, open a ticket with [Astronomer support](https://support.astronomer.io) and request it.
-If you have more than one Cluster, you will need to allowlist each Cluster individually on your data service provider.
+If you have more than one Cluster, you will need to allowlist each cluster individually on your data service provider.

 ## VPC peering

-Each Cluster on Astro runs in a dedicated VPC.
+Each cluster on Astro runs in a dedicated VPC.
 To set up private connectivity between an Astro VPC and another VPC, you can set up a VPC peering connection.
 Peered VPCs provide additional security by ensuring private connectivity, reduced network transit costs, and simplified network layouts.

 To create a VPC peering connection between an Astro Cluster's VPC and a target VPC, reach out to [Astronomer support](https://support.astronomer.io) and provide the following information:

-- Astro Cluster ID and Name
+- Astro cluster ID and Name
 - AWS Account ID or GCP Project ID of the target VPC
 - Region of the target VPC (_AWS only_)
 - VPC ID of the target VPC